Updated: May 30

 The bottom line is that the refractory period is inevitable for everyone.
 If your partner desires more than one round and you're unable to get another erection right away, use this time to bond, indulge yourself in foreplay, or simply get to know each other better.

-BDE Style tip: As long as you have your mouth, hands and your fingers, you can still keep the party going until YOU'RE ready to get hard again for round 2.
-And if you need a little extra help, The Phoenix treatment can help your erection rise again!
+BDE Style tip: As long as you have your mouth, hands, and your fingers, you can still keep the party going until YOU'RE ready to get hard again for round 2.
+And if you need a little extra help, The Phoenix makes getting up easier!

 Use code RED50 at checkout for an additional $85 dollars off.
 (Sometimes if you sign up for emails, they offer exclusive discounts and extra promotions, SO pay attention guys!)